 There are not enough words to describe the wonderfulness of Michelle Allegretto nor to describe the depth of the pain of her passing.

 Michelle, in her brief time with us, managed to endear herself to everyone who met her.
 Her beautiful smile, her ability to listen with her whole heart, her incredible hugs, and the way she made you feel like you were the most important person in the world whenever you were with her set her apart and brought love and healing to so many.
-And, of course, her infectious, joy-filled, full-of-gusto, one-of-a-kind laugh will always bring a smile and a tear with its memory.
+And, of course, her infectious, joy-filled, full-of-gusto, one-of-a-kind laugh was her trademark and will always bring a smile and a tear with its memory.

-After graduating from Boardman High School (class of ’79), where she was aptly crowned their Sweetheart Queen, she spent 4 years ministering in the United States, Mexico, New Guinea and Australia with Youth With A Mission.
+After graduating from Boardman High School (class of ’79), where she was appropriately crowned their Sweetheart Queen, she spent 4 years ministering in the United States, Mexico, New Guinea and Australia with Youth With A Mission.
 Her interest in biology, nutrition, health and wholeness led her to studying at the Ohio College of Massotherapy and, more recently, completing her study in functional medicine coaching.

 Small but mighty, her petite stature stood for hours as she gave her all every day to minister comfort and healing through her massage therapy.
 It is a testament to her precious nature that her clients became her dear friends and she became their listening ear, shoulder to cry on, confidante and prayer warrior.
 Not sure they will ever know how much they meant to her.